Vigilant Louisville Lawyers Protecting Victims of Nursing Home Neglect

 Nursing home abuse often goes unreported by victims, who may be unable or unwilling to communicate instances of neglect.
-It is important for family members to watch for signs of nursing home abuse when visiting.
+It is important for family members to watch for signs of nursing home abuse when visiting their loved ones.
+These signs can sometimes be hard to spot, or easy to explain away, but take note of any out-of-the-ordinary behavior or signs.

-Common symptoms of nursing home neglect and abuse includes:
+Common symptoms of nursing home neglect and abuse include:

 - Bed sores